Word equations in linear space: Space consumption

-It remains to consider, how to ensure that a basic depfactors do not extend and variables do not pop letters.
-Given a phase, we call a letter \emph{new}, if it was introduced during the pair compression.
-Observe that new letters cannot be popped nor can a basic depfactor be extended to a new letter.
-Thus they are used to prevent extending depfactors and popping: it is enough to ensure that the first/last letter of a variable is new and that a letter to the left/right of $\sup D$ is new.

-Unfortunately, we cannot ensure this for all variables and depfactors.
-What we can is to make this true \emph{in expectation}: given a random partition there is a $1/4$ probability that a fixed pair is going to be compressed (and the resulting letter is new).
-This requires precise formalisation and calculations (note that the original `argument' does not work immediately, when expected $\Ocomp(1)$ letters are popped), but indeed works.
+Unfortunately, we cannot ensure that each variable pops $\Ocomp(1)$ letters nor that each $\suppos(i)$ extends by $\Ocomp(1)$ positions.
+We can make this true \emph{in expectation}: Given a phase, we call a letter \emph{new}, if it was introduced during this phase.
+New letters cannot be popped nor can $\suppos(i)$ be extended by positions with new letters.
+Thus they are used to prevent extending $\suppos(i)$ and popping: it is enough to ensure that the first/last letter of a variable is new and that a letter on the position to the left/right of $\suppos(I)$ is new.
+Now, given a random partition there is a $1/4$ probability that a fixed pair is compressed (and the resulting letter is new), which in a sense means that in expectation a new letter will appear within $\Ocomp(1)$ letters from each end of $\sol X$ and within $\Ocomp(1)$ letters to the left and right of $\suppos(I)$.
+It remains to formalise this approach and show that the ``expectation'' translates to only $\Ocomp(1)$ times worse worst-case performance.